andresblanco06/Sub1GHz-Closet-Automation/controller_box/README.md

 Example Usage
 -------------

-The out of box example for the sensor_oad_offchip project uses the Linux Collector to update the FW on a sensor device.
+The out of box example for the sensor_oad_onchip project uses the Linux Collector to update the FW on a sensor device.
 The following steps walk through the process of performing an OAD:

 Please note that prebuilt images are only provided for the 1352R1 device.
 If you are using a different device, please refer to section "Generating the Required Binary Images" in this document on how to build the images from the projects.